ATIX-AG/errata_parser/README.md

 Use `bundle install` in the repository root to install the needed ruby dependencies:

-    bundle install
+    bundle install --path vendor/bundle

-This repository includes a `.bundle/config` file to ensure all ruby dependencies are installed under `vendor/bundle/`.
+Using `--path vendor/bundle` will ensure that all ruby dependencies are installed within the `vendor` folder, which is included in this repositories `.gitignore` file.
+This is generally preferrable than installing to the system RubyGems!

 ### Enabling Syntax Checking